James F. Checchio

-James Francis Checchio (born April 21, 1966) is an American Catholic prelate presently serving as Coadjutor Archbishop of the Archdiocese of New Orleans.
+James Francis Checchio (born April 21, 1966) is an American Catholic prelate serving as Archbishop of the Archdiocese of New Orleans since 2026.
 He previously served as Bishop of Metuchen from 2016 to 2025 and as rector of the Pontifical North American College in Rome from 2005 until 2016.

 Biography

 Early life

-James Checchio was born on April 21, 1966, in Camden, New Jersey to James and Helen Checchio.
+Checchio was born on April 21, 1966, in Camden, New Jersey to James and Helen Checchio.
 He attended St. John School in Collingwood, New Jersey, then Paul VI High School in Haddon Township, New Jersey.
 After his high school graduation in 1984, Cheechio entered the University of Scranton in Scranton, Pennsylvania, where he earned a Bachelor of Arts degree in philosophy in 1988.

 Offering himself as a candidate for the priesthood, Checchio was sent to study at the Pontifical North American College while taking a theology degree at the Pontifical University of Saint Thomas Aquinas.
 He received a Licentiate in Canon Law in 1993.